SubmarinerApp/Submariner/README.md

 ### Version 2.1 (not yet released)

 * Basic AirPlay support
+* Spacebar now toggles playback
+* Token authentication can now be toggled
+* Onboarding is now inline with the window
 * Improvements for macOS 13
   * Settings instead of Preferences when on macOS 13
   * Variable SF Symbols for the toolbar volume icon